HomeBlogSummer Learning Activities for Grades 3–8: 10 Ideas That Don't Feel Like SchoolSummer Reading List for Grades 3–8: Best Books by Grade Level

 Grade 8 Picks: Dystopia and Nonfiction Thrillers

-For mature middle school readers, The Hunger Games by Suzanne Collins provides an exciting dystopian story through the eyes of Katniss Everdeen as she navigates a high-stakes survival arena, a book that reliably gets reluctant readers turning pages.
-Bomb: The Race to Build and Steal the World's Most Dangerous Weapon by Steve Sheinkin is a fast-paced nonfiction thriller written like a spy novel.
+Bomb: The Race to Build and Steal the World's Most Dangerous Weapon is a fast-paced nonfiction thriller written like a spy novel.
 It covers the race to develop the atomic bomb during World War II and has earned both the Newbery Honor and the Sibert Medal, proof that nonfiction can be just as gripping as fiction.
+At 266 pages with an approximate Lexile range of 920–950L, it challenges eighth graders with primary-source storytelling while reading like an adventure.

 "Every finished book builds vocabulary and critical thinking.
 Every half-finished one just sits there.
 Match the book to the grade, and the grade to the child, and finishing takes care of itself."